qr2s/mspaint/README.md

 # mspaint
 > [!IMPORTANT]
-> This script is now deprecated
+> This version is deprecated.
+Join our Discord server at https://mspaint.cc/ to get the new version.

 A decent script hub that *was* free and open source